Internet Radio Isn’t Ripping Off Artists

 It’s one of the few things helping them

 Full disclosure: I interned at Pandora in college in 2006-07 and have released music on a variety of different platforms since 2005.
-These opinions are entirely my own and don’t reflect the thoughts of any company or other person.
+These opinions are entirely my own and don’t reflect the thoughts of any company or other person, because if they did, then their name would be at the bottom.

 A couple of pieces on Internet radio royalty rates popped up today — first, indie musician David Lowery’s post hit the front page of Reddit (“My Song Got Played On Pandora 1 Million Times and All I Got Was $16.89"), then a Venturebeat article on Pink Floyd’s thoughts.